Perspective-Software/cross-origin-html-embed/README.md

 you can run/display arbitrary (e.g. user provided) HTML in – securely.

 We make use of iframes and cross-origin principles.
-To better understand this, let's write down the expectations.

 ![Visualization of building an HTML sandbox using a cross-origin iframe](./assets/concept.png)